birkenfeld/arexibo/README.md

   <img src="https://github.com/birkenfeld/arexibo/blob/master/assets/logo.png?raw=true" alt="Logo"/>
 </p>

-Arexibo is an alternate Digital Signage Player for [Xibo](https://xibo.org.uk), implemented in Rust with the GTK GUI components, for Linux platforms.
+Arexibo is an unofficial alternate Digital Signage Player for [Xibo](https://xibo.org.uk), implemented in Rust with the GTK GUI components, for Linux platforms.

 It is currently quite incomplete.
 Don't expect any particular feature to work